-- Zoning, land division, and land use in the Town of Concord are currently controlled by the Jefferson County Zoning Ordinance4 and must comply with the goals set forth in the Jefferson County Agricultural Preservation and Land Use Plan.5 The County does seek town approval for any zoning changes, plat reviews, or land divisions prior to giving county approval to such requests. - The Village of Sullivan exercises extraterritorial plat review within a 1.5-mile radius of the Village perimeter.
+- Zoning, land division, and land use in the Town of Concord are currently controlled by the Jefferson County Zoning Ordinance4 and must comply with the goals cert forth in the 2021 Jefferson County Agricultural Preservation and Land Use Plan.5 County does seek town-Town approval for any zoning changes, plat reviews, or land divisions prior to giving county approval to such requests. - The Village of Sullivan exercises extraterritorial plat review within a 1.5-mile radius of the Village perimeter.
 This includes an area along the southern border of the Town of Concord (see map 3, Appendix A).
 All requests involving zoning changes, land divisions, and plat review in this area are reviewed by the Village of Sullivan as well as the Town of Concord and Jefferson County.
-The Village has the right to deny these requests. - The City of Oconomowoc exercises extraterritorial plat review within a 3-mile radius of the perimeter of the City.
+The Village has the right to deny these requests, within limits, if they can show them to be incompatible with the future growth of the Village. - The City of Oconomowoc exercises extraterritorial plat review within a 3-mile radius of the perimeter of the City.
 This includes an area in the northeast portion of the Town of Concord (see map 3, Appendix A).
 All requests involving zoning changes, land divisions, and plat review in this area are reviewed by the City of Oconomowoc as well as the Town of Concord and Jefferson County.
-The City has the right to deny these requests.
+The City has the right to deny these requests, within limits, if they can show them to be incompatible with the future growth of the Village..